ronakupadhyaya/Horizons-week-03/day3/nba-mongoose/README.md

 You should be able to use either Postman or your browser to test this route out.
 You will most likely need to go to mlab to copy paste one of the Roster's ids.
 You should test this with players who have entries in both the Player and Roster collections, but it would also be ideal if the server didn't crash if you happen to supply the id of a Roster which has no corresponding player.

-## BONUS: DELETE /:rosterid  --> Roster and Player removed from DB
+## BONUS: DELETE /:rosterid  --> Roster & Player removed from DB

 Write a route that behaves a lot like the last one you wrote, but in place of responding with the information found it should remove both the Roster and the corresponding Player from their respective collections.
 This route should respond to DELETE requests to `/:rosterid` with an indication of success or failure.